This page contains practical information about our bachelor programs. An overview of the programs is at the bottom of the page.

 Lecturers and tutors are available during course-time, so use your time on campus wisely.
 How you spend your evenings and weekend are up to you – but keep in mind that feedback on forums tend to be given during daytime.
 Given this freedom and flexibility, it is very important that you show discipline and plan your studies well.

+To get the most out of your studies, we recommend that you plan your weeks carefully and establish good study habits from the beginning.
 Our best advice is that you plan each week carefully, and make sure you establish good study habits from the beginning.
 Use forums to discuss with your classmates and ask your tutor for guidance!

 Your digital classroom